rowcased/rowcased.github.io/alternate_page.md

 ### 2. Translator

-    #### The Story<br>
+#### The Long Story<br>
 Shortly after beginning my study of C, I decided to try writing a translation into that language of a simple kata I had previously solved in Python.
 I made some mistakes, but there were moderators knowlegable in the language to scrutinize my work.
 I appreciated that they would usually only tell me _what_ the problem was so up to me to figure out how to fix it.
 Much to my delight the translation was approved and I just kept making more.
 All new kata and translation submissions are thus peer-reviewed by moderators, and only when all issues are fixed by the translator will the moderator approve the translation for use on the website.
 Once it's active on the site, if any issue arises, it's up to the translator to fix the problem to resolve the issue.
 I like the idea that coders all around the world are honing their skills on the random tests suites I constructed for use on the wensite.
+Learned how interact.

+#### The Short Story<br>
+As part of my study of the C language, I decided to try writing a translation of kata I had previously solved in Python.
+A moderator reviewed it, and after I made some necessary revisions it was approved for use on the website.
+I really enjoyed this experience so I jusy kept writing more translations.
+I enjoy supporting the C language and I like the idea that coders all around the world are honing their skills on the random tests suites I constructed for use on the wensite.

 #### The Stats<br>
 * 119 ~ number of translations from Python to C
 * 18% ~ percentage of the total approved C kata on the site
 * 5,000 ~ have been collectively solved worldwide